 Causes of Muscle Spasms From Anxiety

 Muscle spasms occur often, and not just in those with anxiety.
 Many people experience spasms after running or spasms while dehydrated.
 If your spasms are becoming a concern, talk to a doctor.
-Also, take my anxiety test to learn more about other symptoms of anxiety.

 - Muscle Tiredness/Fatigue